Sequentially Doubly Robust Estimation of Conditional Survival Probability with Time-Varying Covariates: Application to a COVID-19 vaccine efficacy trial

-The estimated additive effects of the vaccine on the marginal cumulative incidence are presented in Table~\ref{tab: marg nAb}.
-The vaccine appears protective, consistent with the original analysis, but the standard errors are large and the effect is not significant due to the low overall incidence.
-Fig.~\ref{fig: surv nAb} presents the estimated survival probability over a range of Day~22 neutralizing antibody levels.
-The overall cumulative incidence is low ($<2\%$).
-Males (Sex=1) have lower survival curves, namely higher incidence.
-According to the MR estimator, the Day~22 neutralizing antibody level is slightly positively correlated with survival at all times.
-Fig.~\ref{fig: CDE nAb} presents the estimated CDE for the neutralization antibody titer biomarker, the difference between vaccine and placebo curves in Fig.~\ref{fig: surv nAb}.
+Fig.~\ref{fig: CDE nAb} presents the estimated CDE curve for the neutralization antibody titer biomarker, the difference between vaccine and placebo curves in Fig.~\ref{fig: surv nAb}.
 All CDE curves are close to zero, suggesting that the vaccine's effect can be well explained by its effect on neutralizing antibodies.
-CDEs are negative for most values of Day~22 neutralizing antibody levels, suggesting the possible existence of other immune functions not captured by neutralizing antibodies or lack of sensitivity of the neutralizing antibody assay.
-However, due to the low incidence and the considerable uncertainty as shown in Table~\ref{tab: marg nAb}, this study may be underpowered to detect non-zero CDE and the conclusion above should be considered exploratory.
+CDEs are negative for most values of Day~22 neutralizing antibody levels except for the SDR estimators for males (Sex=1).
+If we adopt a causal interpretation of CDE, this suggests the possible existence of other immune functions not captured by neutralizing antibodies or a lack of sensitivity of the neutralizing antibody assay.
+In the exceptional case, CDEs are positive and further from zero for larger $\tau$.
+This is reasonable because the quality of the surrogate (Day~22 neutralizing antibody level) is expected to weaken over time, and there may be other immune functions not captured by neutralizing antibodies with a longer-term effect.
+However, this study may be underpowered to detect non-zero CDE, and the conclusion above should be considered exploratory.

-We also estimate the log multiplicative CDE, a quantity closely related to conditional vaccine efficacy.
+We also estimate the log multiplicative CDE that measures controlled direct effects in terms of multiplicative vaccine-reduction in risk, and found similar results.
 The results for the IgG Spike binding antibody biomarker are similar to those for the neutralizing antibody biomarker.
 These additional analysis results can be found in Supplement~\ref{sec: vac trial2}.